 Related: Try these 10 Minutes Math Games for Kids to sneak in learning while playing.

 As the name suggests, this is an educational card game wherein the players have to match either of the following – value, colour or suits!
+It is a hands-on, easy kindergarten activity that makes sorting fun.

 How to Play: